ezweave/pretty-functional/chapters/one/one.md

 fizzError(10)
 ```

 I mentioned the _verbosity_ issue... that's kind of just the price you pay when dealing with TypeScript.
-It's certainly confusing, at times.
+It's certainly confusing, at times, as TypeScript is still fairly young.

 For example: